microsoft/fast/packages/web-components/fast-foundation/src/virtual-list/virtual-list.spec.md

-#### The SpanMap interface
+#### The SizeMap interface

 Used for virtual lists with varying height elements.
-Authors can provide a "map" which corresponds to the spans of the child items.
+Authors can provide a "map" which corresponds to the sizes of the child items.
 Authors who use this approach will need to have a quick way of calculating this data.
-This will not be as fast as a uniform span list, but can still enable the ability to virtualize large data sets if generating the map is fast enough.
+This will not be as fast as a uniform size list, but can still enable the ability to virtualize large data sets if generating the map is fast enough.

-The component also uses the SpanMap interface to expose the position of visible elements as part of the `visibleItemSpans` observable property which child items use to position themselves in the list.
+The component also uses the SizeMap interface to expose the position of visible elements as part of the `visibleMap` observable property which child items use to position themselves in the list.

 - `start`: The start position of the item in pixels.
-- `span`: The span of the element in pixels.
+- `size`: The size of the element in pixels.
 - `end`: The end position of the element in pixels.